secureblue/secureblue.dev/content/INSTALL.md

 ### [Configure system DNS](#dns)
 {: #dns}

-Interactively setup system DNS resolution for systemd-resolved (optionally also set the resolver for Trivalent via management policy):
+The command below will interactively setup system DNS resolution for systemd-resolved (and optionally set the resolver for Trivalent via management policy).
+If you intend to use a VPN, use the system default state (network provided resolver).
+This will ensure your system uses the VPN provided DNS resolver to prevent DNS leaks.
+ESPECIALLY avoid setting the browser DNS policy in this case.

 ```
 ujust dns-selector
 ```

-{% include alert.html type='note' content='If you intend to use a VPN, use the system default state (network provided resolver).
-This will ensure your system uses the VPN provided DNS resolver to prevent DNS leaks.
-ESPECIALLY avoid setting the browser DNS policy in this case.' %}

 ### [Toggle MAC address randomization](#mac-randomization)
 {: #mac-randomization }

-Toggle system-wide MAC address randomization in NetworkManager between `random` and `permanent`:
+Toggle system-wide MAC address randomization in NetworkManager between `random` and `permanent` using the command below.
+Disabling MAC randomization can help with network compatibility issues, especially in enterprise or captive portal environments.
+Enabling it improves privacy by preventing tracking across networks.

 ```
 ujust toggle-mac-randomization
 ```

-{% include alert.html type='note' content='Disabling MAC randomization can help with network compatibility issues, especially in enterprise or captive portal environments.
-Enabling it improves privacy by preventing tracking across networks.' %}

 ### [Bash environment lockdown](#bash)
 {: #bash}